 Especially English merchants were interested in breaking the Spanish overseas monopoly since the vast land of America provided important resources and goods like sugar, tobacco, timber or tropical fruits.
 The merchants‘ efforts received support from the English crown under Queen Elizabeth I (b.1533, 1558-1603).

-Moreover, Queen Elizabeth I commissioned the famous English sea captain and privateer Sir Francis Drake (c.1540-1596) to attack Spanish ships and Spanish settlements at America’s Pacific coast.
-It should be added here that Drake as well as the English naval commander Sir John Hawkins (1532-1595) engaged in the slave trade in this period.
+Moreover, Queen Elizabeth commissioned the famous English sea captain and privateer Sir Francis Drake (c.1540-1596) to attack Spanish ships and Spanish settlements at America’s Pacific coast.
+It should be added here that Drake as well as the English naval commander Sir John Hawkins (1532-1595) engaged in the slave trade during this period.

-The queen also granted the explorer Sir Humphrey Gilbert (c.1539-1583) a patent to plant overseas colonies.
+The Queen also granted the explorer Sir Humphrey Gilbert (c.1539-1583) a patent to plant overseas colonies.
 Eventually, in 1583 he claimed Newfoundland for England.
 Therefore, Newfoundland became the first English possession in North America.
 Nevertheless, his attempt at colonization finally failed because he and his ships were lost at sea on the return journey.